Home

 I.T.
 Wortman, aged 50, of No. 1 Berwick street, Hazelwood, was killed instantly when he fell between two cars while at work on the Monongahela Connecting Railroad at Hazelwood yesterday afternoon.
 Wortman was a conductor and was walking on the tops of some cars when he fell.

-Hannah's sisters Annie Hopwood and Emily Goff went to Hazelwood to attend the funeral, held in the Wortman home.
-Later that year, Hannah moved to 4742 Chatsworth Avenue in Pittsburgh.
-Her fate after that is unknown.
+Hannah's sisters Annie Hopwood and Emily Goff traveled to Hazelwood to attend the funeral, held in the Wortman home.
+The site of Isaac's burial is unknown.

-They are mentioned in the 1912 book by John W. Jordan and James Hadden, Genealogical and Personal History of Fayette and Greene Counties.
+Hannah and Isaac are mentioned in the 1912 book by John W. Jordan and James Hadden, Genealogical and Personal History of Fayette and Greene Counties.

-Copyright © 2000-2004 Mark A. Miner
+Copyright © 2000-2004, 2013 Mark A. Miner